 Students will learn the personal traits and characteristics necessary to succeed in the fast-paced environment.
 This course will examine the various skills and habits necessary for being a successful entrepreneur.
 Various case studies will be examined as to why some businesses fail while others succeed.
 Students will identify their individual strengths and weaknesses and will learn what area they need to work on to insure success in an entrepreneurial venture.
 Students will be exposed to many types of entrepreneurial ventures, and will generate personal preferences for the types of ventures they would like to own.
+This course should be taken after taking BUS-136 Creativity, Innovation & Opportunity Analysis.
 (30-0)

 BUS-136 Creativity, Innovation & Opportunity Analysis (2 s.h.)
-This course will teach students to assess the current economic, social, and political climate for entrepreneurial ventures.
+This course will teach students to assess the current economic. social, and political climate for entrepreneurial ventures.
 Students will be able to explain how demographic, creativity, innovation, technology and social changes create business opportunities.
 Students will assess the personal appropriateness of their business idea based on their strengths and skills, and professional and financial goals.
 An initial market assessment will be made and students will test their concepts through basic market research.
+This course should be taken prior to taking BUS-134 The Successful Entrepreneur.
 (30-0)

-BUS-142 Planning the Entrepreneurial Venture Prerequisite: BUS-102, Introduction to Business; BUS-134, The Successful Entrepreneur; BUS-136, Creativity, Innovation and Opportunity Analysis; and, ACC-111, Introduction to Accounting or ACC-121, Principles of Accounting I. Planning the Entrepreneurial Venture is a blended-learning course designed to teach students how to research, develop, and write detailed start-up Business Plans, which can be used to create successful businesses.
+BUS-142 Planning the Entrepreneurial Venture (3 s.h.)
+Prerequisite: BUS-102.
+Introduction to Business: BUS-134.
+The Successful Entrepreneur; BUS-136, Creativity, Innovation and Opportunity Analysis; and, ACC-111, Introduction to Accounting or ACC-121, Principles of Accounting I. Planning the Entrepreneurial Venture is a blended-learning course designed to teach students how to research, develop, and write detailed start-up Business Plans, which can be used to create successful businesses.
 The blended-learning environment provides a dynamic, interactive experience that combines the flexibility of Internet-based e-learning with the benefits of face-to-face instruction.
 (45-0)